Real estate investing is perhaps one of the oldest side hustles in existence.

 What Are The Best Real Estate Investing Options if You Have No Money?

 Like many other passive income ideas, it’s usually going to take either time or money to get started.
-If you’ve got more time than money to invest at the moment, and still want to get involved in real estate, your top options are:
+If you’ve got more time than money to invest at the moment, and still want to get involved in real estate as a side hustle, your top options are creative financing, land flipping, and wholesaling.

 - “Free houses” – Use creative financing to secure properties with none of your own money.
 One side hustler shared how he built a $1.2 million portfolio with nothing out of pocket.